 A parallel account in Luke adds, “They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all” (17:27).

-The world was overrun with violence.
-How could no one think anything was wrong?
-People began to view violence as a fact of life.
-They believed conditions were better than they actually were.
+With a world overrun with violence, how could no one think anything was wrong?
+People began to view violence as a fact of life and believed conditions were better than they actually were.

 Similar thinking prevails today.